 Assets and liabilities denominated in foreign currencies are translated at year-end rates of exchange, whereas the income statement accounts are translated at average rates of exchange for the year.
-Gains or losses resulting from foreign currency transactions are included in net income.
+Gains or losses resulting from foreign currency transactions are included in other income or expense.